Trip Preparation

 Maine Fishing License

-After purchase, you can print the license on your own or take a screenshot of your license.
-You can also just have on your phone the email confirmation (with the license number) from the State of Maine.
+After purchase, you can print or take a screenshot of your license.
+You can also usually just have the email confirmation (with the license number) from the State of Maine on your phone.

 What to Bring